huysamen/paystack-go/README.md

     ctx := context.Background()

-    // Create a full refund with customer communication fullRefundReq := &refunds.RefundCreateRequest{
-        Transaction:  "T685312322670591", // Replace with actual transaction reference
-        CustomerNote: &[]string{"Your refund has been processed due to product unavailability.
-You should see the amount back in your account within 3-5 business days."}[0],
+    // Create a full refund with customer communication fullRefundReq := refunds.NewRefundCreateRequest("T685312322670591"). // Replace with actual transaction reference CustomerNote("Your refund has been processed due to product unavailability.
+You should see the amount back in your account within 3-5 business days.").
-        MerchantNote: &[]string{"Product out of stock - approved for full refund by customer service team"}[0], }
+        MerchantNote("Product out of stock - approved for full refund by customer service team")

     refund, err := client.Refunds.Create(ctx, fullRefundReq)
     if err != nil {